An art hub on wheels and a Frida Kahlo festival could soon win city funding

 George Raya, a member of the city’s “creative economy” task force and board chairman for the Latino Center for Art and Culture, said the application’s simplicity sets it apart from the more complex grant process through the Sacramento Metropolitan Arts Commission – the traditional source of city money for Raya’s center and groups like it.

 “It’s easier for neighborhood, rank-and-file organizations to apply,” Raya said of the pilot program.
-“That’s been one of the problems: neighborhood groups competing against organizations that have very deep funding departments.”
+“That’s been one of the problems: neighborhood groups competing against organizations that have very deep fund development departments.”

 The Creative Economy project is also designed to spread its resources around Sacramento, stipulating that at least one large grant and two small grants will go to projects based in each of the city’s eight Council districts.
 Raya argued that even the location of the next how-to workshop shows a renewed effort to include underserved communities.
 He says that goal hasn’t always materialized.